aquibkadri/list_godaddy_repos/README.md

 ## Build and Preview

-App can be converted to JS and can be previewed.
+App can be converted to static JS project and can be previewed.

 ```
   npm run build